johnwangemory/python-sam-cd-template/README.md

-# Python SAM template that uses GitHub actions for CI\C
+# Python SAM template that uses GitHub actions for CI\CD

 This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Serverless App based on Serverless Application Model (SAM).